Rachel Fullbrook

 Support Coordinator / Psychosocial Recovery Coach

-Annika has nearly five years of dedicated experience in the disability sector, initially as a Disability Support Worker in regional group homes, and later as a Sport and Recreation Coordinator in Southwest Sydney.
-Her background in Early Childhood Education and Care, coupled with five years working as a medical receptionist alongside healthcare professionals, has given her a profound understanding of disabilities and healthcare.
+Annika has nearly five years of dedicated experience in the disability sector, beginning her journey as a Disability Support Worker in regional group homes, and later working as a Sport and Recreation Coordinator in Southwest Sydney.
+Her background in Early Childhood Education and Care, combined with five years as a medical receptionist alongside healthcare professionals, has given her a deep understanding of both disabilities and the healthcare system.

-Driven by a passion for supporting individuals with mental health and complex needs, Annika pursued specialised education, earning a Certificate in Understanding Traumatic Brain Injuries from the University of Tasmania.
-Additionally, she received training in Diabetes Management, Percutaneous Endoscopic Gastrostomy Management, and Regulated Restrictive Practices for Children and Young People.
+Passionate about supporting individuals with mental health and complex needs, Annika pursued further education, earning a Certificate in Understanding Traumatic Brain Injuries from the University of Tasmania.
+She has also completed training in Diabetes Management, Percutaneous Endoscopic Gastrostomy (PEG) Management, and Regulated Restrictive Practices for Children and Young People.

-Her expertise within the disability sector spans various conditions, including ADHD, ASD, intellectual disabilities, multiple sclerosis, traumatic brain injuries, schizophrenia/schizoaffective disorder, dementia, and more
+Her experience spans a broad range of conditions, including ADHD, ASD, intellectual disabilities, multiple sclerosis, traumatic brain injuries, schizophrenia/schizoaffective disorder, dementia, and more.

-Now, Annika focuses on empowering individuals and promoting inclusivity within the disability community.
+Today, Annika focuses on empowering individuals and promoting inclusivity within the disability community.
 She is committed to advocating for accessibility and equality, ensuring that everyone has the opportunity to thrive.

-Outside of work, Annika has a rich personal life.
-She’s an avid reader with a personal library spanning over 400 books, (and counting).
-Annika is an enthusiastic baker, often trying new recipes to give to her friends and fiancé.
-Annika also enjoys crafting and dedicates her free time to knitting trauma teddies for the Red Cross Australia to comfort children who have suffered traumatic situations.
+Outside of work, Annika enjoys a rich personal life.
+She’s an avid reader with a personal library of over 400 books (and counting).
+A passionate baker, she loves trying new recipes to share with friends and her fiancé.
+She also enjoys crafting and spends her spare time knitting trauma teddies for the Red Cross Australia, providing comfort to children who have experienced traumatic situations.